lukeod/vampiresurvivors-modding/ui-system.md

 ## Accessibility and Localization

 ### Text Scaling and Formatting
-UI components should support:
-- Dynamic text scaling for accessibility
-- Various screen resolutions and aspect ratios
-- Different font sizes and styles
+UI components support dynamic text scaling for accessibility, various screen resolutions and aspect ratios, and different font sizes and styles.

 ### Localization Considerations
-The game uses I2 Localization system for internationalization:
-- LocalizedString structures for text content (`_levelString` in MainGamePage)
-- BaseUIPage provides text parsing for localized content
-- When modifying UI text:
-  - Consider text length variations in different languages
-  - Maintain UI layout flexibility
-  - Use proper text encoding for international characters
-  - Respect the existing localization framework
+The game uses I2 Localization system for internationalization with LocalizedString structures for text content (`_levelString` in MainGamePage) and BaseUIPage text parsing for localized content.
+UI text modifications require considering text length variations in different languages, maintaining UI layout flexibility, using proper text encoding for international characters, and respecting the existing localization framework.

 ## Common Issues
 - **Performance**: Too many UI updates per frame